NINLARO® (ixazomib) Relapsing Patient Profiles

 Treatment history

-- First line of therapy was PI+immunomodulator+steroid for 4 cycles, and this was followed by ASCT
+- First line of therapy was PI + immunomodulator + steroid, followed by ASCT

 - Patient achieved a VGPR

-- Received immunomodulator therapy for 2 years at a suboptimal dosage†
+- Bruce received immunomodulator therapy for 2 years

 Laboratory results